-Issue for Angus Council Case Study/Comments EU workers are important to the Care Sector in Angus particularly given the ageing population and benefits from EU workers to support the Agricultural sector throughout the year.
-More innovative and alternative local skills supplies will be required.
-This would also require a change of approach from employers to recognise that local labour would require some form of guarantee of hours and wage rates without an expectation of living on site (as currently applies in soft fruit).
-It would also require a more flexible approach from DWP and HMRC to allow trial periods and/or increased earning disregards.
-There is a belief among these industries that local people are 'not interested' but that is not entirely fair as this local work was effectively removed from the local labour market as an option as it was easier to have an agency provide the labour force.
-The care sector and health service also rely on the availability of these workers and the skills that they bring.
-Manufacturing and processing also utilise this labour pool as does the hospitality sector.
-These are all key sectors for Angus and it will require a big effort and innovative solutions from a number of partners in order to address this.
-Finance Capital Investment - The impact on capital projects and investment proposed by Angus Council which based on historic levels of funding support would have or could have accessed EU funds is significant as shown in the funding table (section1 1).
+Issue for Angus Council Case Study/Comments EU workers are important to the Care Sector in Angus particularly given the ageing population Young People Results of a survey carried out on 600 young people by Young Scot and supported by the Scottish Government have been added to the Councillors' BREXIT sharepoint site Finance Capital Investment - The impact on capital projects and investment proposed by Angus Council which based on historic levels of funding support would have or could have accessed EU funds is significant as shown in the funding table (section1 1).
 It remains to be seen what new funding streams may become available in place of existing EU funding routes.
 BREXIT may also have an impact on to our treasury management if for example there is volatility in interest rates for our borrowing caused by the final deal and transition arrangements.
-Capacity There is concern from within Council services over the capacity needed to make the transformational changes in public services that are needed at the same time as managing of the work created by Brexit.
 Latest Articles A full list of publications can be found on the Council's BREXIT sharepoint.